-Your constituent's letter seems to indicate that the applied for a ruling from the IRS on this matter.
+Your constituent's letter seems to indicate that the second may already have applied for a ruling from the IRS on this matter.
 Due to disclosure issues, we do not have access to this information.
 A request for a private letter ruling on the section 415(n) issue would be considered by the Tax Exempt and Government Entities (TEGE) division of the Commissioner's office, and inquiries should be forwarded to that office.